 Explore the fundamental issues and how our technologies resolve them in the areas of defense and intelligence.

-Information Governance is defined in the Smart Content Framework™ as a five prong process that provides the roadmap to optimize the value of information, while simultaneously minimizing the associated risks and costs.
+Information Governance is a process that provides the roadmap to optimize the value of information, while simultaneously minimizing the associated risks and costs.

 Information Transparency, Records, and Security

 This US Army command organization currently manages a budget of more than $12 billion and cares for more than 1.8 million beneficiaries – active-duty members of all services, retirees and their family members.
-In an effort to address enterprise issues with information, records, and knowledge management, the organization conducted a Joint Capabilities Integration and Development System (JCIDS) analysis and selected the Concept Searching technology platform to deliver a robust organizationally aligned taxonomy structure for defense healthcare, to significantly improve information transparency, reduce sensitive information breaches, and assist with the preservation and storage of records in line with federal guidelines.
+In an effort to address enterprise issues with information, records, and knowledge management, the organization conducted a Joint Capabilities Integration and Development System (JCIDS) analysis and selected the conceptClassifier platform and conceptSearch to deliver a robust organizationally aligned taxonomy structure for defense healthcare, to significantly improve information transparency, reduce sensitive information and privacy breaches, and assist with the preservation and storage of records in line with federal guidelines.

 Achieving Precision Search and Retrieval

-This US Army command deployed the conceptClassifier for SharePoint platform within its SharePoint internal portal.
+This US Army command deployed the conceptClassifier platform and conceptClassifier for SharePoint within its SharePoint internal portal.
 The organization plans, conducts, and reports operational tests, assessments, and experiments, in order to provide essential information for the acquisition and fielding of war fighting systems.
-It implemented the technology to organize and structure its content, and perform auto-classification to the structure in the process, applying metadata that can be filtered upon by the Microsoft Search engine, significantly improving search and retrieval through the ability to search on concepts.
+It implemented the technology to organize and structure its content, and perform auto-classification to the structure in the process, applying metadata that can be filtered upon by the search engine, significantly improving search and retrieval through the ability to search on concepts.
 The result is greater transparency and improved project collaboration.